 My name is Gisgie.
-It’s pronounced geese (like the birds) and gee (like the letter).
+It’s pronounced geese (like the birds) and G (like the letter).
 Now that we’ve met, I’m glad you’re here.

 I want to be your BRF (best running friend), or at least the person you turn to when your family’s eyes glaze over when you talk about running.
 Let’s set goals, celebrate your wins and share tips to keep you — or get you back to — running.

 I’m an injury-prone runner who manages to find reasons to keep coming back to the road despite ongoing challenges.
-Most recently, I’ve struggled with piriformis syndrome.
+Most recently, I’ve struggled with piriformis syndrome and shoulder surgery.
 I’m currently winning.
 Most days.
-I’m also a Skirt Sports and Michigan Fitness Foundation ambassador.

 I’ve been running since 2012, when our daughter said she wanted to try out for her middle school cross country team.
 I was coming off an inactive year after I had to quit my first love, tae kwon do, because of multiple injuries.
 Running sounded safe … and boring.
 We tried Couch to 5K.
 I hated it.